rohansen-8/rohansen-8.github.io/index.md

 - **Summerschool "Big Data Analytics"**, KTH Executive School; 2020 <br/>
   <p class="text_activity">Intensive two weeks, wherein I developed a business plan with coaching of professionals.
 My idea was to measure sewer lines more extensively to prevent blockages and sewer floods; this could be measured by putting sensors underneath manhole covers.</p>

-- **Vice President, Dies Comité**, DSCC/DJCR 'Audentis et Virtutis'; 2016, december - 2017, march
+- **Vice President, Dies Committee**, DSCC/DJCR 'Audentis et Virtutis'; 2016, December - 2017, March
-  <p class="text_activity">  Organized two weeks full of activities for ± 300 students, including a gala in a manor house.
+  <p class="text_activity">Organized two weeks full of activities for ± 300 students, including a gala in a manor house.
 I took care of the communication (internal and external), general structure and management, and the website. </p>